 - Endorses the application for \$2.7 million to the Australian Government's Building Better Regions Fund - Infrastructure Projects Stream - Round 3 for the Leongatha Business Precinct Redevelopment project. - 2.
-Notes the application for the Leongatha Business Precinct Redevelopment project was submitted on the 15 November 2018. - 3.
-Notes its current allocation of \$1,550,000 in the 15 Year Capital Works Program (2019/20) for the Leongatha Business Precinct Redevelopment project which will be determined in the December 2018 Capital Works Program review. - 4.
-Allocates an additional \$1,150,000, taking the total Council contribution for the Leongatha Business Precinct Redevelopment project to \$2.7 million should the application to the Building Better Regions Fund be approved.
+Notes that the application for the Leongatha Business Precinct Redevelopment Project was submitted on the 15 November 2018. - 3.
+Notes that Council has a current allocation of \$1,550,000 in 2019/20 in Council's 15 Year Capital Works Program for the Leongatha Business Precinct Redevelopment Project which will be determined in the December 2018 Capital Works Program review. - 4.
+Allocates an additional \$1,150,000, taking the total Council contribution to the Leongatha Business Precinct Redevelopment Project to \$2.7 million should the application to the Building Better Regions Fund be approved.